Quantum scale estimation: Abstract

 \section{Abstract}

-Quantum scale estimation, as introduced and explored here, establishes the most precise framework for the estimation of scale parameters which is allowed by the laws of quantum mechanics.
-This closes an important gap in quantum metrology, since current practice focuses almost exclusively on the estimation of phase and location parameters, using either periodic or square errors, and these do not necessarily apply when dealing with scale parameters, for which logarithmic errors are instead required.
-Using Bayesian principles, a general method to construct both the optimal estimator and the associated probability-operator measurement is first developed.
-An analytical expression for the true minimum mean logarithmic error is further provided, and a partial generalisation to accommodate the simultaneous estimation of multiple scale parameters is discussed.
-In addition, a procedure to identify whether a practical measurement is optimal, almost-optimal or sub-optimal is highlighted.
+Quantum scale estimation, as introduced and explored here, establishes the most precise framework for the estimation of scale parameters that is allowed by the laws of quantum mechanics.
+This addresses an important gap in quantum metrology, since current practice focuses almost exclusively on the estimation of phase and location parameters.
+For given prior probability and quantum state, and using Bayesian principles, a rule to construct the optimal probability-operator measurement is provided.
+Furthermore, the corresponding minimum mean logarithmic error is identified.
+This is then generalised as to accommodate the simultaneous estimation of multiple scale parameters, and a procedure to classify practical measurements into optimal, almost-optimal or sub-optimal is highlighted.
+As a means of illustration, the new framework is exploited to generalise scale-invariant global thermometry, as well as to address the estimation of the lifetime of an atomic state.
 On a more conceptual note, the optimal strategy is employed to construct an observable for scale parameters, an approach which may serve as a template for a more systematic search of quantum observables.
-Quantum scale estimation thus opens a new line of enquire---the precise measurement of scale parameters such as temperatures and decay rates---within the quantum information sciences.
+Quantum scale estimation thus opens a new line of enquire---the precise measurement of scale parameters such as temperatures and rates---within the quantum information sciences.